 Visit the Sitka Spruce at Klootchy Creek

 This tree is located on US Highway 26 in Klootchy Creek County Park.
-Visit it on your way to the Oregon Coast from a Willamette Valley or Portland bed and breakfast.
-Or a reversed trip: from a Coast bed and breakfast inland.
+Visit it on your way to the Oregon Coast from a Willamette Valley or Portland.
+Or a reversed trip: from a Coast lodging property inland.

 Oregon Heritage Trees